bright-cloud-studio/constant-contact-integration/README.md

 ![Authorize Module](https://raw.githubusercontent.com/bright-cloud-studio/constant-contact-integration/main/images/step_3.png)

 - Step Four:
 Add the newly created frontend module to the authorize page we set up previously, then view that page.
 Once you view the page a link titled "Click here to finalize connection" will show, click it.
-If everything wen't as expected a message "You have successfully established a connection with the Constant Contact API" will display.
+If everything went as expected a message "You have successfully established a connection with the Constant Contact API" will display.
 To confirm everything worked, in your servers file browser navigate to the "public_html\web" folder and you should find two newly created files "token_access.txt" and "token_refresh.txt".

 ![Authorization Confirmation](https://raw.githubusercontent.com/bright-cloud-studio/constant-contact-integration/main/images/step_4.jpg)